aj-1904/movie-app/README.md

 # Movie App

 This Movie-App is created using React and Redux.
 It uses OMDB API to show list of movies.
+User can search and add a movie and can Add To Favourites and Unfavourite it.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).